 The Taoiseach addressed this issue at the launch by saying: “We know there is a skills gap in this area across Europe.
 Through the Grand Coalition for Digital Jobs, Commission President José Manuel Barroso called on Europe’s digital businesses, governments, training and education sectors to join a Grand Coalition for Digital Jobs to address the up to 900,000 job vacancies expected to exist in Europe in Information and Communication technologies by 2015.

-“Ireland needs to meet this challenge head on and ensure our students have the opportunities though education to develop these key skills.
+“Ireland needs to meet this challenge head-on and ensure our students have the opportunities through education to develop these key skills.
 We have done much to meet this challenge.
 Developing ICT skills in students will lead to graduates with the knowledge and skill-sets to meet the needs of a modern economy.”

 Ireland is widely regarded as the birthplace of Coderdojo, and so The Irish Europe Code Week team, led by Julie Cullen, are calling for as many people as possible to get involved to ensure the Irish place as leaders in the field across Europe.